|Interacting with Americans and Canadians

 Dealing with prejudice in Canada and the U.S.

-Prejudice remains in Canada and the U.S., but international travellers and international students of colour or whose culture differs should expect to be welcomed nearly
+Prejudice remains in Canada and the U.S., but international travellers and international students of colour and those whose culture differs should expect to be welcomed nearly everywhere.

-such as the depletion of an oil field.
+such as the depletion of an oil field and the influence of cheaper international competition allowed to exist.

 If you are a person of colour, do not worry much about your reception